calabiyau19/calabiyau19.github.io/_posts/2025-04-01-External-SSD-shared-with-VM-application.md

 ---
 layout: post
 title: "External SSD with VM application"
 date:  2025-04-01
 description:  Step by step directions of attaching a SSD to a Proxmox host and adding a folder to it that is accessible by a VM on the Proxmox server.
-In this case that was Navidrome on the Proxmox server with the music store on the external ssd drive
+In this case, that was Navidrome on the Proxmox server with the music stored on the external ssd drive
 ---

  Here are the steps to properly set up the external SSD (e.g., `Ext_T7_ssd`) for sharing music from the Proxmox host to `navidrome-vm`.